 Using a quick fix for foggy headlights

 Ever notice that headlights yellow and grow murky?
 That limits visibility especially at night and during dangerous driving conditions, which decreases safety.
 Don’t buy the ready-to-use headlight restoration kit or the at-home fixes detailed on the Internet, says Perricone.
 Any improvement from those fixes (that cost about $20) will only last a few weeks.
 Instead, go to a reputable service station.
 They will sand the lens, remove the damaged plastic, polish the surface, and retreat it with protective coating for about $100.
-Don’t miss the 74 maintenance tips guaranteed to extend the life of your car.
+Upkeep like this can also save you money, so don’t miss the 74 maintenance tips guaranteed to extend the life of your car.